korreio/fotopt/README.md

 ## Technology

 The technology I was using at the time was Active Server Pages (ASP), which has since become completely obsolete and is now referred to as "Legacy ASP".
-This was before the advent of .Net.
-If I had been able to foresee the future, I would have chosen PHP, a language I ended up using in most of my subsequent projects.
+This was before the advent of Microsoft .Net.
+If I had been able to foresee the future, I would have chosen PHP, a language I ended up using in most of my subsequent projects and is still alive and kicking.

 The database was a simple Microsoft Access one, accessed through the ODBC interface using SQL.